 - 1. The ARB reserves the right to require that wider lots have wider houses.
-A general rule of thumh is that the house should be at least 2/3 the width of the lot. - 2.
+A general rule of thumb is that the house should be at least 2/3 the width of the lot. - 2.
 The design of buildings and accessory buildings at the corners of streets shall receive special attention.

-Architectural patterns, composition, and fenestration require additional considerations compared to interior 5. lots. - 3.
+Architectural patterns, composition, and fenestration require additional considerations compared to interior lots. - 3.
 Fenestration for all buildings should be evenly distributed along all exterior walls.
-Evenly placed doors and windows shall be placed on all walls to break up long wall plans.
+Evenly placed 6. doors and windows shall be placed on all walls to break up long wall plans.
 In some cases, false windows, enclosed with shutters and complete with shutter hinges and shutter dogs may substitute a real window. - 4.
-Half stories when referenced in these design guidelines and patterns shall mean the usable living space typically within a sloping roof, often with contributing dormers.
-Maximum knee wall plate height is 5'-0"
+Half stories when referenced in these design guidelines and patterns shall mean the height of the plate at the exterior wall is between 4 feet and 6 feet above the 2 rough floor framing of the same story.